learn-co-curriculum/phase-3-ruby-oo-basics-instance-variables-lab/README.md

 In your `dog.rb` file add the above code.
 This should create a new dog instance, give it a name (Lassie) and try to access- or read- its name.

-Run `learn` again.
+Run `learn test` again.
 You should see an error message, with the following snippet inside it:

 ```
  `name': undefined local variable or method `this_dogs_name''